 2. Parameterized Constructor

-A parameterized constructor accepts parameters to initialize attributes with custom values during object creation.
+A parameterized constructor accepts arguments to initialize object attributes with custom values.
+It allows you to create objects with specific values at the time of creation.

 Example: Parameterized Constructor